benofben/arbit/README.md

 I'm going to stand this up on GCP, likely with some VMs and BigQuery.
 That seems simpler.

-# Architecture

-I'm capturing architecture documents [here](https://drive.google.com/open?id=1GocLSCYCmF52XVj9gMokjTZNxCbrsHfv).

 # Setup

+First off, start up a GCP Cloudshell in the [console](https://console.cloud.google.com/).
+From there, create a machine to run Arbit with the command:

+    asd

+Arbit requires some BigQuery setup.
+You can do that by running the commands:

+    cascaded

-Start up a GCP Cloudshell.
-In that, you're going to need a local copy of this repo:
+Now SSH to that machine and make a local copy of this repo:

     git clone https://github.com/benofben/arbit.git
     cd arbit

-Now do something...
+In a more engineered world you might run Arbit inside of GKE or something.
+For now we're taking a different approach with the predecessor to Kubernetes, nohup:

+    asd